Debug and Trace

 - Code coverage analysis

-- The ETM optionally available on Cortex-M3 and Cortex-M4 processor-based microcontrollers.
+- ETM is optionally available on Cortex-M3, Cortex-M4, and Cortex-M7 processor-based microcontrollers.
 It is not available on Cortex-M0, M0+ and M1.

-The Keil µVision IDE and Debugger supports Cortex-M devices with dedicated windows which display debug information, trace records, state changes, and instruction trace.
+The Keil µVision IDE and debugger supports Cortex-M devices with dedicated windows which display debug information, trace records, state changes, and instruction trace.
+Debug, trace, and Flash programming can be done via the following debug adapters: